The Ultimate List of Book Fairs, Festivals, and Conferences for 2026

 Iowa

-March (TBD): DSM Book Festival—Des Moines
+March 26: DSM Book Festival—Des Moines

 • Connecting people who love books with people who create them, this festival features nationally acclaimed authors, book club-style discussions led by featured commentators, lively panel discussions, hands-on activities, and more.